nubenetes/ocp4-ansible/README.md

 Another interesting point is how to recover and filtered out data from OCP with i.e. an oc command, data that is then saved and processed in a json variable.
 See ansible task ['Apply Default Quota to All Projects that END with a name'](roles/ocp4-project-quota-management/tasks/project-quota.yml).

-**Security in Cloud technologies like OpenShift is a must.**.
-Please avoid using cluster-admin unless absolutely necessary.
+**Security in Cloud technologies like OpenShift is a must.
+Please avoid using cluster-admin unless absolutely necessary.**

 Lastly, **provisioning secrets** with **Ansible Tower's vault** was also a requirement to make sure no secrets where saved in a repository.
 See the documented procedure [here](roles/ocp4-github-idp/README.md).